What is a lifetime mortgage?

 How does a lifetime mortgage work?

 With a lifetime mortgage, you borrow money secured against the value of your home.
-You get a tax-free cash sum to spend as you want and keep ownership of your home.
+You get a tax-free cash sum to spend as you want, and you keep ownership of your home.

-With a lifetime mortgage, you can usually release between £10,000 - £100,000.
+With a lifetime mortgage, you can usually release between £10,000 to £100,000.
 Use our lifetime mortgage calculator to find out how much you could release.

 You can choose an equity release plan that allows you to take all your money at once, or access smaller amounts as and when you need them.